An implicit advection scheme for modeling relativistic shocks with high Lorentz factors: Verification tests

 The major draw back of the IEF is the necessity to fine-tune the coefficients of the artificial viscosity in order to obtain the correct Lorentz factor that fits well with the analytical solution.
-Moreover, these fine-tuning procedures of the parameters must be repeated each time the ratio of the pressure $\rm P_L/P_R$ is changed.
-This is a consequence of the conversion of kinetic energy into heat at the shock fronts which cannot be determined a priori and uniquely by solving the internal energy alone.
+By fine-tuning we mean a posteriori adjustment of the numerical to the analytical solution by carefully fitting the artificial viscosity coefficient so to attain the best agreement between both. \\ Moreover, the fine-tuning procedures must be repeated each time the ratio of the pressure $\rm P_L/P_R$ is changed.
+This is a consequence of the conversion of kinetic energy into heat at the shock fronts which cannot be determined a priori and uniquely by solely solving the internal energy equation.

 Nevertheless, using the IEF, non-linear physical processes can be easily incorporated into the implicit solution procedure.
 Unlike in the TEF case, such processes are direct functions of the internal energy and therefore it is much easier to compute their entries and incorporate them into the corresponding Jacobian.
 This has the consequence that calculations can be performed also with $\rm CFL \geq 1 $, while still maintaining consistency with the original physical problem.